MicrosoftDocs/azure-ai-docs/articles/ai-studio/reference/region-support.md

 ms.custom: references_regions, build-2024
 ---

-# Azure AI Studio feature availability across clouds regions
+# Azure AI Foundry feature availability across clouds regions

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-Azure AI Studio brings together various Azure AI capabilities that previously were only available as standalone Azure services.
-While we strive to make all features available in all regions where Azure AI Studio is supported at the same time, feature availability may vary by region.
-In this article, you'll learn what Azure AI Studio features are available across cloud regions.
+Azure AI Foundry brings together various Azure AI capabilities that previously were only available as standalone Azure services.
+While we strive to make all features available in all regions where Azure AI Foundry is supported at the same time, feature availability may vary by region.
+In this article, you'll learn what Azure AI Foundry features are available across cloud regions.

 ## Azure Public regions

-Azure AI Studio is currently available in the following Azure regions.
-You can create [Azure AI Studio hubs](../how-to/create-azure-ai-resource.md) and Azure AI Studio projects in these regions.
+Azure AI Foundry is currently available in the following Azure regions.
+You can create [Azure AI Foundry hubs](../how-to/create-azure-ai-resource.md) and Azure AI Foundry projects in these regions.

 - Australia East
 - Brazil South